ykim18mica/mica-gd220/lectures/proj-lyrical-mapping.md

 - No interaction beside scrolling.
 - Do NOT include music file in your project.
 - Do NOT include photos of musicians.
+- Do NOT use any original artworks (ie. cover, etc.)
 - 1200 pixels width; minimum of 4200 pixels height

 ## Deliverables